theRealWardo/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ## Authentication and authorization

+The WHIP endpoint MAY choose not to do any authentication and authorization.
+Alternatively, any HTTP compliant authentication and authorization MAY be implemented.

-Authentication and authorization MAY be supported on the WHIP endpoint and the WHIP resource by providing the Authorization HTTP header with a bearer token as per {{!RFC6750}}.
+For example, authentication and authorization MAY be supported on the WHIP endpoint and the WHIP resource by providing the Authorization HTTP header with a bearer token as per {{!RFC6750}}.

 ## Simulcast and scalable video coding